Revel8-io/intuition-snap/README.md

   3. [nickname]: the label for that atom in the list

 You can use this info to stake and unstake to the atoms and triples involved

+### Vendor Integration

+The Intuition Snap supports integration with third-party dapps (vendors) that can provide functionality for:
+- Creating atoms (on-chain identities) for addresses
+- Creating trust triples (relationships between atoms)
+- Staking on existing trust relationships

+#### For Vendors

+To integrate your dapp with the Intuition Snap:

+1. Create a vendor file in `packages/snap/src/vendors/your-app-name.ts`
+2. Implement the `Vendor` interface with methods for each account state
+3. Add your vendor to the `VENDOR_LIST` in `packages/snap/src/vendors/index.ts`

+See the [Vendor Integration Guide](packages/snap/src/vendors/readme.md) for detailed instructions and the [Example Vendor](packages/snap/src/vendors/example.ts) for a template.

+#### Current Vendors

+- **Revel8** - The primary Intuition explorer and staking interface